astropy/astropy/docs/development/maintainers/releasing.rst

 Post-Release procedures
 -----------------------

 #.
-Update Readthedocs so that it builds docs for the version you just released.
+Make sure that Readthedocs is building the documentation for the version you just released.
-   You'll find this in the "Admin" tab, in the "Edit Versions" section -- click on "Activate" for the tag of the release you have just done.
+   You'll find this in the "Versions" tab -- click on "Edit" for the tag you just released, and make sure that "Active" is checked.
 Also verify that the ``stable`` Readthedocs version builds correctly for the new version (it should trigger automatically once you've done the previous step).

 #.
 When releasing a patch release, also set the previous RTD version in the
    release history to "Hidden".
 For example when releasing v6.0.2, set